AKheli/RepBench/Scenarios/README.md

-# Description of recovery scenarios
+# Description of anomaly repair scenarios

 ## Setup
 - The first half of the time series are used for training and the second half for testing.

-[comment]: <> (- when percentage or division is mentioned, the result is floored down to nearest integer.)
-- The anomalies are placed randomly with 5% of the series space at the start , the end and between the anomalies.
+- We place anomalies randomly after the first 5% of the time series to not start inside an anomaly and the anomalies do not overlap.
+- Specifications of lengths exclude point outliers.

 ## Scenarios
 N = length of time series
 M = number of time series

 K = 1% of N

 base:
 - N = max; M = max;
-- The first time series is injected with ~10% anomalies each anomaly has length max(10,K).
+- The first time series is contaminated with ~10% anomalies each anomaly has length max(10,K).
 - **Is used for training in all scenarios.**

 ts_length:
 - M = max; N varies between 20% and 100% of the series;
-- The first time series is injected with ~10% anomalies each anomaly has length max(10,1% of max).
+- The first time series is contaminated with ~10% anomalies each anomaly has length max(10,1% of N max).

-ts_nbr*:
-- N = max; M  varies from 3 columns to 100% of the columns;
-- The first time series is injected with ~10% anomalies each anomaly has length max(10,K).

-anomaly_length: (maybe multiple anomalies but this really depends on the data size)
+a_length:
 - N = max; M = max;
-- The first time series is injected with 1 anomaly and the size is increased from max(10,K) to 30% of the time series
+- The first time series is contaminated with 3 anomalies and the size is increased from K to 10% of the time series.

-anomaly_factor:
+a_rate:
 - N = max; M = max;
+- The first time series is contaminated with 1 to 30 anomalies each anomaly has length K.

+a_mtype:
+- N = max; M = max;
+- Successively adds different anomaly types into the first time series the order is specified by -a.
+The total contamination rate is always ~10%
+- If -a = all, the order is: point_outlier , shift , distortion , growth change.
+This means we start with a time series only containing point outliers then a time series containing point outliers and shifts.
+The next time series contains point outliders , shift and distortion and the last one all anomaly types.

+a_rmtype:
+- N = max; M = max;
-- The first time series is injected with ~10% anomalies each anomaly has length max(10,K).
+- The first time series is contaminated with ~10% anomalies each anomaly has length max(10,1% of N max).
-- The difference of the anomalous points is changed from 1/4 to 4 time the normal level.

-infected_ts_nbr:
+- As in a_dtype but the order in which the anomalies are added is random.

+ts_nbr:
+- N = max; M  varies from 3 columns to 100% of the columns;
+- The first time series is contaminated with 10 anomalies each anomaly has length K.

+cts_nbr:
 - N = max; M = max
-- number of infected time series from 1 to M  each containing ~10% anomalies each anomaly has length 20 placed randomly
+- Number of infected time series from 1 to M  each containing 10 anomalies.
+Each anomaly has length K and is placed randomly.

-all_infected_length:
-- N = max; M = max
-- All time series are injected with 1 anomaly, the size is increased from max(10,K) to  30% of the time series placed randomly.

-blackout_length:
-- N = max; M = max
-- All time series are injected with 1 anomaly,  the size is increased from max(10,K ) to 30% of the time series starting at 20% of the time series.

-\* ts_nbr is the only scenario that modifies the train set by only selecting the time series that are used for training